DanielHakim01/Final-Asessment-INFO-4345/README.md

 This website originally is just a static website with no authentication or authorization mechanism and database to store any user credentials and booking made.
 Our job is to transform this website into a functional web application with secure web development approach.

 ## OBJECTIVE

+The objective of this project is to apply security measures to an unprotected website and make it funtinable as a web application<br>
+This project is also to implement security approaches that we have learnt in class to a real website.

 ## WEB APPLICATION SECURITY ENHANCEMENTS